seanhess/seanhess.github.com/_posts/2012-02-01-mongodb_relational.md

 MongoDB = Get Stuff Done
 ------------------------

+**Update:** Changed blog example to use a normal belongs-to relationship.

 When choosing the stack for our TV guide service, we became interested in [NoSQL][nosql] dbs because we anticipated needing to scale horizontally.
 We evaluated several and settled on [MongoDB][mongodb].
 The main reason was that MongoDB got out of the way and let us get work done.
 You can read a little more about our production setup [here](http://seanhess.posterous.com/surviving-a-production-launch-with-nodejs-and).

 So when you read that MongoDB is a [document store][doc], you might get the wonderful idea to store your relationships in a big document.
 Since mongo lets you [reach into objects](http://www.mongodb.org/display/DOCS/Dot+Notation+%28Reaching+into+Objects%29), you can query against them, right?